EvandroCT/sunplin/README.md

 ## Synopsis

 This software aims to provide massive parallel processing to generate multiple variants of a tree with phylogenetic uncertainty and calculate a patristic distance matrix for each version generated.
-This is done using CUDA, wich enable the use of nVidia GPU to speedup these operations wich are inherently time-consuming.
+This is done using CUDA, wich enable the use of NVIDIA GPU to speedup these operations wich are inherently time-consuming.

 ## Installation

 Before installing this software, the **Cuda Toolkit  (at least 7.5)** must be already installed on your system.
-If haven't yet, instructions can be found [here]( http://docs.nvidia.com/cuda/index.html).
+If haven't yet, instructions can be found [here](http://docs.NVIDIA.com/cuda/index.html).

-At the root directory of the source repository, run the following command:
+At the root of the source directory, run the following command:

->$ nvcc -w -arch=sm_35 --std=c++11 sunplin.cu modcpy.cu -o sunplin
+>$ make

 If no errors occur, an executable file called 'sunplin' should be created.

 ## Usage Example

-**Important: It's necessary to have a functioning nVidia GPU with at least a Compute Capability 3.0.
-You can find out this information about your device [here](https://developer.nvidia.com/cuda-gpus).**
+**Important: It's necessary to have a functioning NVIDIA GPU with at least a Compute Capability 3.0.
+You can find out this information about your device [here](https://developer.NVIDIA.com/cuda-gpus).**

-Supose you have a newick file called 'newick.tree' containing a phylogenetic tree with uncertainty (with absent species); also,  another file called 'put.list' wich has in each line a PUT (Phylogenetic Uncertainty Taxon) followed by a MDCC (Most Derived Consensus Clade),  separated by space.
+Supose you have a newick file called 'newick.tree' at the same directory as the binary file created at compilation containing a phylogenetic tree with uncertainty (with absent species); also,  another file called 'put.list' wich has in each line a PUT (Phylogenetic Uncertainty Taxon) followed by a MDCC (Most Derived Consensus Clade),  separated by space.

 The following command will generate 1000 diferent versions of the original tree (newick.tree) each one ramdomly expanded with the taxa contained in each line within the list of PUTs (put.list):